msmoiz/philosophy/README.md

 end-of-life.
 In the absence of this indication, a reader may assume based just on the code that it is used with a newer version of Python.

-**The README for each package should contain a build section that explains the steps needed to build the package.**
+**The README for a package should contain a build section that explains the steps needed to build the package.**

 The commands (and prerequisites) needed to build a package vary widely across